-The program memory may be read to or written from any location using the table read and table write instructions.
+Any location in program memory may be read from, or written to, using the table read and table write instructions.
 The device ID may be read with table reads.
-The configuration registers may be read and written with the table read and table write instructions.
+The Configuration registers may be read and written with the table read and table write instructions.

 In normal execution mode, the CPn bits have no direct effect.
 CPn bits inhibit external reads and writes.
-A block of user memory may be protected from table writes if the WRTn configuration bit is '0'.
+A block of user memory may be protected from table writes if the WRTn Configuration bit is '0'.
 The EBTRn bits control table reads.
 For a block of user memory with the EBTRn bit set to '0', a table read instruction that executes from within that block is allowed to read.
 A table read instruction that executes from a location outside of that block is not allowed to read and will result in reading '0's.
 Figures 23-6 through 23-8 illustrate table write and table read protection.